lzh-mb-mod/RTSCamera/README.md

     - Volley Fire: Let soldiers in manual volley to fire.

+  - In siege battle you can click on siege weapons to make your troops stop using it.

   - Square and Circle formations are improved.

   - Fix issues related with formation width and unit spacing in the base game.